Fake National Security Officer in court for defrauding 64 victims

 According to the Prosecutor, between September 2020 and February 2021, the accused person and two others at large made representation to the complainant that they are National Security Operatives and therefore can assist them to be enlisted into Ghana Immigration Service through protocol means.

-Chief Amoah told the court that, the accused and the two others who are at large collected monies totaling GHc430, 440.00 from 64 victims.
+Chief Amoah told the court that, the accused and the two others who are at large collected monies totaling GH¢430,440.00 from 64 victims.

 He said, on February 28, Forson Awuah was arrested and handed over to police for further investigation.